SecZetta/integrations/seczetta/demo-baseline.md

 ## Workflows

 In SecZetta there are two (2) 'modules' that you will be working with throughout a typical deployment: Lifecycle (previously known as NEProfile) and Collaboration (previously known as NEAccess).
 Each module has its own workflows that can be created/updated.

+Workflows themselves is the mechanism where SecZetta can interact with the various profile types in the system.
+These workflows come in a few different variations, but the 3 most common workflow types are Create, Update, and Portal Registration.
+Create workflows will show up on the dashboard of any user who has access to run the workflow.
+Update workflows will show up when viewing a particular profile for any user who has access to run the workflow as well.
+Portal Registration workflows can be called on the Collaboration portals themselves (via Self-service) or can be triggered via a Registration Invitation workflow step in a Create/Update workflow.

-The table below lists the functional workflows and the module where you will find it
+The table below lists the functional workflows and the module where you will find it.

 | Workflow Name                    | Description | Module | Type
 |----------------------------------|-------------|--------|-------|